thurdelima/Angular-client-for-Laravel-restfull/README.md

 2 - Enter the client directory

-3 - Run the command npm install
+3 - Run the command npm install (if dont have angular-cli, npm install -g @angular/cli)

 4 - In the src / app / folder we have the app-http.service.ts file.
 It is responsible for communicating with the server.
 In it we have a line of code that we will make a change.